devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step3.md

 # Next

-Then finally you will be prompted to
+Finally you have created your account.